 A functional behavioral assessment (FBA) is often recommended if your child is struggling at school or facing difficulties with social interactions.
 What happens during a functional behavioral assessment is relatively simple.
 The test identifies what is causing a child to behave in a certain way and suggests steps to rectify it.
-If you or your child’s teachers are worried that they may have behavioral concerns, reach out to Journey Autism & Behavioral Care Centers for a comprehensive FBA and treatment programs.
+If you or your child’s teachers are worried that they may have behavioral concerns, reach out to Journey ABA for a comprehensive FBA and treatment programs.

 Every child is unique, and often, they aren’t able to adequately communicate their needs to the adults around them.
 As a result, they may become withdrawn, disrupt their class, or act aggressively or inappropriately.